Johnny Mautz: Gun policy

 In April 2018, Mautz voted in favor of House Bill 888, which restricts the sale and possession of bump stocks, and House Bill 1302, which authorizes a person to petition for an extreme risk prevention order with a court or law enforcement agency when it may be determined that a person is either an extreme risk to himself or to others.
 Following the vote, Mautz issued a written apology to his constituents, saying that he had not read the bills and intended to vote against them.
 Governor Hogan would sign HB 1302 into law, but vetoed HB 888.

 In 2019, Mautz said he opposed bills to further regulate long gun and assault rifles, imploring legislators to instead pass legislation focusing on the mental health of gun owners.

 During the 2023 legislative session, Mautz introduced an amendment to the Gun Safety Act, a gun control bill that increased requirements to obtain a handgun permit and limited where guns could be publicly carried, to protect armed civilians responding to a threat against another person from criminal charges under the bill.
 The amendment was rejected in a 19-27 vote.
 He later called the bill "unconstitutional" and supported the National Rifle Association of America's lawsuit against it.

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Mautz introduced an amendment that would codify the Second Amendment in the Constitution of Maryland.

+Redistricting

+In January 2026, Mautz said he supported a mid-decade redistricting of Maryland's legislative districts to add more districts on the Eastern Shore of Maryland, saying that "when the eastern shore votes unanimously against something, and it passes overwhelmingly, that is a problem, and it's not the way it is supposed to be".
+He opposed the process used by the Governor's Redistricting Advisory Commission to gather feedback on proposed congressional redistricting plans, calling it "deceiving" and criticizing it for not holding any in-person meetings.

 Social issues

 In March 2018, Mautz voted against the Reform on Tap Act of 2018, which would have repealed certain limits on micro-breweries, farm breweries, and limited beer wholesalers.

-In March 2021, Mautz voted against the Maryland Driver Privacy Act, which would prohibit state and local government agencies from providing records or data to U.S. Immigration and Customs Enforcement for the purpose of civil immigration enforcement, insisting that the bill extended extra protections to undocumented immigrants with drivers' licenses.

 In 2023, Mautz introduced an amendment to the Trans Health Equity Act that would ban gender-affirming care for minors.
 The amendment was rejected in a 14-29 vote.